kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 The first step in controller development is obtaining a mathematical description of the system dynamics.

-For the cartâ€“pole system, the cart translation and pendulum rotation are strongly coupled.
+For the cart–pole system, the cart translation and pendulum rotation are strongly coupled.
 Any force applied to the cart directly influences the pendulum motion, while the pendulum simultaneously affects the cart through inertial and gravitational interactions.

 In robotics, the nonlinear dynamics of a mechanical system are commonly expressed in the following generalized form: